Highlight: the Ghibli Museum

 That actually concludes the “museum” part of the museum, but there are a few fun things left to explore.
 There’s a room with a large cat bus for children 12 and younger to play with.
 It also has a bunch of soot sprites as well.
 You can also go to the rooftop and get your photo taken with the famous guardian statue from Castle in the Sky.

 So overall, how was it?
 Well, people usually go to museums to learn new things or to see things in person.
-Did I learn a whole lot about animation?
-The Ghibli team?
+Did I learn a whole lot about the Ghibli team?
 The Ghibli movies?
 Not at all.
-They have some information available but nothing in-depth.
-As I said, it’s really just a compilation of artefacts without much explanation.
+Minus the animation exhibit, it’s really just a compilation of artefacts without much explanation.
 However eliminating the secrecy that Ghibli has behind the scenes would be off-brand, and the great thing about the museum is that it’s so Ghibli.
 What was really nice about the museum is that it’s like seeing a Ghibli movie in person.
 The building itself is gorgeous, playful and very well executed.
 Sometimes inspiration can backfire into appearing to fake but this isn’t the case at all.
 Everything from the main hall to the exhibits to the bathrooms and the exterior, it all has so much personality.
 It feels like going into somebody’s quirky home – just like in a Ghibli movie.
 And it’s stuffed with all your favourites from Totoro to Kiki to Chihiro to Ponyo, so you get to experience all your youthful excitement as well.

 I went to the Ghibli Museum expecting to maybe learn more about what went into the movies, but I learned not all knowledge is fact.
 I don’t need to know where Miyazaki got his inspiration, what artistic developments the team used to create their images, or what problems arise during film-making.
 The knowledge I got was the experience.
 We got to watch an exclusive video, see Ghibli models, and walk through a building the Ghibli team designed for us.
 It was a great time!